WoojtekP/rbgPlayer/README.md

 GGP player based on Regular Boardgames.

 ## Preparation
-Use `make prepare` command.
-One also needs to prepare rbggamemanager.
+One needs to prepare rbggamemanager and rbg2cpp (in the same directory as rbgPlayer).

 ## Usage
 1. Run rbggamanager